 Council tax is charged on all residential properties in England.
-For the Harrogate district, Harrogate Borough Council is the ‘billing authority’ and collects council tax on behalf of Harrogate Borough Council, North Yorkshire County Council, North Yorkshire Police and Crime Commissioner and the North Yorkshire Fire and Rescue Authority.
+For the Harrogate district, we are the ‘billing authority’ and collect council tax on behalf of Harrogate Borough Council, North Yorkshire County Council, North Yorkshire Police, Fire and Crime Commissioner in respect of both the Police and Fire and Rescue services that they provide.

 One council tax bill is sent to each property regardless of how many people live there.

 Information on paying your council tax